mootools/mootools-more/Docs/Drag/Drag.md

 Drag Method: stop {#Drag:stop}
 ------------------------------

-Stops (removes) all attached events from the Drag instance and executes the 'complete' Event.
+Stops (removes) all attached events from the Drag instance.
+If the event is passed, it executes the 'complete' Event.

 ### Syntax:

-	myDrag.stop();
+	myDrag.stop([event]);

+### Arguments

+1. event - (*event*) the Event that is fired (typically by mouseup).
+This is passed along to the 'complete' Event in addition to the element that was dragged.
+If you pass along any truth-y value (i.e. not *false*, *zero*, etc) the 'complete' event will be fired and that value will be passed to the 'complete' event.

 ### Examples: